frequently asked questions about training

 What are training options?

 - Open webinars that anyone can attend.
-We offer monthly 1-day Seeking Safety webinars, as well as other topics several times a year (Advanced Seeking Safety, the Adolescent Toolkit for Seeking Safety, and Finding Your Best Self).
+We offer monthly 1-day Seeking Safety webinars, as well as other topics several times a year (Advanced Seeking Safety, Creating Change, the Adolescent Toolkit for Seeking Safety, and Finding Your Best Self).
 These are highly interactive and clinically oriented.

 - Video training.
 Four and a half hours of training videos are available.